xloem/TXQRApp/README.md

 # TXQRApp

 Send and receive information with barcodes.
+OCR is preferred to QR transmission because a human can review the data for obvious decoder exploits.
 This app may not be secure.

 Information flows in and out using barcodes.
 The information passes through many libraries: